murffious/git-master-1/sandbox_ie_fun.md

 YOU MUST OWN THE CODE - you do this by making it personal and tie it to something meaningful to you-
 - Share you new creation with a TA/Instructor or in Slack with someone/class.
 This helps you stay excited just like posting on Facebook or Insta or what not.

 #2 Keep doing Codewars type problems everyday if you can.
 This helps engrain the coding thought process.

+#3 Do coding Drills
+- read on W3Schools to review concpet or some tutorial .
+- Write the code 3-10 times over and over again until you can do it from memory .